 It looks and feels the same as a regular mammogram for women, but is better able to detect small tumors.
 The tradeoff is a slightly higher dose of radiation, but Dr. Mabry says it’s worth it for women with extremely dense breast tissue.

-Other alternatives are the screening breast ultrasound, which relies on sound waves to penetrate tissue, or a breast MRI for women with a strong family history of breast cancer or a high lifetime risk due to genetic mutations, a previous biopsy that showed atypical cells or a prior history of the disease.
+Other alternatives are automated whole-breast ultrasound, which uses soundwaves to produce images of the whole breast, or a breast MRI for women with a strong family history of breast cancer or a high lifetime risk due to genetic mutations, a previous biopsy that showed atypical cells or a prior history of the disease.

 Lowering your risk